foundationdb-beam/ecto_foundationdb/README.md

 The layer implemented in `ecto_foundationdb` shares some features with the official [Record Layer](https://github.com/FoundationDB/fdb-record-layer); however, we have not yet endeavored to implement it.
-A mechanism to introduce pluggable Layers into this adapter is on the roadmap.
+A mechanism to introduce pluggable Layers into this adapter is not on the roadmap.

 The `ecto_foundationdb` Layer supports the following data access patterns.